angelicachin/Project-OOP-Kel-3/README.md

 ## Platform and environment details
 The system is built on the Java platform.
 The required technologies and software are following
 - My SQL 8
-- Java Builds Tools : Apache Maven
+- Java Builds Tools : Apache Maven (Netbeans)
 - JDK 11

 ## Tic Tac Toe Game